AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 4. Humiliation and discrimination of any person, religion, ideology, location, ... are banned community-wide *with no exception*.
 	- Offenders (including those participating in the topic) will be asked to stop.
 Repeated offenses will result in a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).
 5. Overly long messages that should have been posted to the [AOSC Pastebin](https://pastebin.aosc.io/) or alternatives are banned community-wide *with no exception*.
-	- Offenders (including those participating in the topic) will be asked to stop.
+	- Offenders will be asked to stop.
 Repeated offenses will result in a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).
 6. Bot spamming are banned community-wide *with no exception*.
 	- Offenders will be *immediately* subjected to a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).